PeerViewer/codebase/README.md

 To start the PeerViewer standalone Electron app, do:

-`npm run # which runs the "start" script from package.json`
+`npm start # which runs the "start" script from package.json`

 You can enable Chrome Developer Tools by setting "devTools: true" in src/main.js and then pressing CTRL-SHIFT-i in the app.